Kaduna

-The population of Kaduna was at 760,084 as of the 2006 Nigerian census.
-Rapid urbanization since 2005 has created an increasingly large population, as at 2023, the estimated population is 1.1 million.
-The project population of people in Kaduna state as at 2021 is 8.9 million people.
+The population of Kaduna was put at 760,084 as of the 2006 Nigerian census.
+Rapid urbanization since 2005 has created an increasingly large population, and as of 2024, the city has an estimated population of 1.2 million people.

 Etymology

-The etymology of the word Kaduna is said to be a corruption of the Hausa word for "crocodiles", Kaddani in the Hausa language (kaduna being the plural form).
-Another version of the name proposes a link to the Gbagyi word/name 'Odna', meaning 'river'.
+The word Kaduna is said to be a corruption of the Hausa word for "crocodiles", Kadduna in the Hausa language (kaduna being the plural form).
+Another version of the etymology of the name proposes a link to the Gbagyi word/name 'Odna', meaning 'river'.